-Novel breast screening technology increases diagnostic accuracyNovember 20th, 2012 in Other /
+Novel breast screening technology increases diagnostic accuracyNovember 20, 2012 in Medicine & Health / Other

 The addition of three-dimensional breast imaging—a technology called tomosynthesis—to standard digital mammography significantly increases radiologists' diagnostic accuracy while reducing false positive recall rates, according to the results of a multi-center study published in Radiology.